Glasgow Corporation Tramways

 Uniforms

-Crews working the horse services were issued with smart, single-breasted jackets with five buttons — presumably of the standard Glasgow Corporation Tramways pattern (see link) — and lapels; a single button was also placed on the left-hand breast of the jacket, expressly for a municipal licence, which was suspended on a leather strap.
-The uniforms were Lincoln green with red piping, and were completely devoid of insignia, though odd photos show some individuals wearing a small shield-shaped badge on the right arm of their tunics, the purpose of which is currently unknown.
-Caps were in a kepi style with a stiff glossy peak, and bore script-lettering cap badges, either Driver or Conductor, presumably in brass to match the buttons; they also bore a black oak-leaf band and a chin strap with small buttons on either side.
+Crews working the horse services were issued with smart, single-breasted jackets with five buttons — of the standard Glasgow Corporation Tramways pattern (see link) — and lapels; a single button was also placed on the left-hand breast of the jacket, expressly for a municipal licence badge, which was suspended on a leather strap.
+The uniforms were Lincoln Green with red piping, and were completely devoid of insignia, though odd photos show some individuals wearing a small shield-shaped badge on the right arm of their tunics, the purpose of which is currently unknown.
+Caps were in a kepi style with a stiff glossy peak, and bore script-lettering cap badges, either 'Driver' or 'Conductor', presumably in brass to match the buttons; they also bore a black oak-leaf band and a chin strap with small buttons on either side.

-Conductors were also issued with three-quarter-length, single-breasted overcoats with five buttons and lapels, whilst drivers were issued with long double-breasted greatcoats with two rows of six buttons and high fold-over collars; both garments were devoid of insignia.
-Both drivers and conductors wore municipal licences: black lettering on white enamel for drivers, and black lettering on yellow enamel for conductors; the driver badges existed in two classes, tramcar drivers being issued with 1st Class badges, though bizarrely, they did not carry the designation '1st Class'.
+Conductors were also issued with three-quarter-length, single-breasted overcoats with five buttons and lapels, whilst drivers were issued with long double-breasted greatcoats with six pairs of buttons and high fold-over collars; both garments were devoid of insignia.
+Both drivers and conductors wore municipal licence badges: black lettering on white enamel for drivers, and black lettering on yellow enamel for conductors; the driver badges existed in two classes, tramcar drivers being issued with 1st Class badges, though bizarrely, they did not carry the designation '1st Class'.

 Glasgow Corporation employed boys to turn the horses at terminals, look after trace horses and change points.
 Trace horse boys and points boys were provided with double-breasted jackets with three pairs of buttons and lapels; it is believed that the jackets did not bear any insignia.
 Headgear took the form of soft-topped caps with cloth peaks; these carried a cloth badge (probably embroidered) bearing the system initials ('G C T') and an employee number, possibly starting at 100.

 The corporation's first electric service was introduced in 1898, and whilst it is currently unclear what uniforms staff wore, they were more than likely identical to those issued to crews working the horse-drawn services, inclusive of kepi-style caps.
-The latter were replaced around 1905 by military-style caps with a tensioned crown (top) and a glossy peak.
+The latter were replaced around 1905 by tensioned-crown peaked caps.
 A photograph has survived (see below) of a crew wearing the new caps, but without a cap badge, suggesting that the caps may have been delivered (and issued) ahead of the new cap badges.
-The latter were nickel and blue enamel, and comprised: an employee number, the Glasgow coat of arms and the departmental title (‘Corporation Tramways’).
-Caps also bore a chin strap affixed with small gilt buttons on either side.
-At some point, probably in the mid-Edwardian era, and shortly after the introduction of military-style caps, the single-breasted jackets were superseded by a new double-breasted style with two rows of four buttons and lapels; again, no insignia, other than long-service badges were carried.
-Staff working the electric services appear not to have carried licences.
+The latter were nickel and blue enamel, and comprised: an employee number, the municipal device and the undertaking's title (‘CORPORATION TRAMWAYS’); the caps also bore a chin strap affixed with small gilt buttons on either side.
+At some point, probably in the mid-Edwardian era, and shortly after the introduction of tensioned-crown caps, the single-breasted jackets were superseded by a new double-breasted style with four pairs of buttons, and lapels; again, no insignia, other than long-service badges were carried.
+Staff working the electric services appear not to have worn licence badges.

-From around the time of the Great War, tramcar crews were issued with long, double-breasted overcoats with two rows of five buttons and lapels, the top set fastening between the lapels and collars; both the lapels and the collars were left plain, i.e., they did not carry any insignia.
+From around the time of the Great War, tramcar crews were issued with long, double-breasted overcoats with five pairs of buttons, and lapels, the top set fastening between the lapels and collars; both the lapels and the collars were left plain, i.e., they did not carry any insignia.

 In the Second World War, the GCT, like several other large tramway and transport operators, used the services of auxiliary conductors.
-These individuals were members of the travelling public, who helped the conductor load and unload cars, call out stops and ring signals in exchange for free travel; they wore their own clothing, but were issued with armbands, which presumably conferred a degree of authority.
+These individuals were generally members of the travelling public, who helped the conductor load and unload cars, call out stops and ring signals, in exchange for free travel; they wore their own clothing, but were issued with armbands, which presumably conferred a degree of authority.
 The scheme started in early 1942 and was discontinued after the 1st October 1945.
-Both white linen/canvas and Lincoln Green serge examples (matching the uniforms have survived (see below) have survived, the former bearing the Glasgow municipal arms and a number, both stencilled in ink, the latter bearing 'GCT AUXILIARY CONDUCTOR' and a number, embroidered in yellow.
+Both white linen/canvas and Lincoln Green serge examples (matching the uniforms) have survived (see below), the former bearing the municipal device and a number, both stencilled in ink, the latter bearing 'GCT AUXILIARY CONDUCTOR' and a number, embroidered in yellow.
 The serge armbands also bore a white, sew-on, circular badge made of a plastic-like material (possibly celluloid), which again bore the grade and a number.
 It is believed that the white armbands were the initial, almost makeshift issues, probably used until such time as the department was convinced the scheme was working, after which the higher quality serge armbands were ordered and issued.
 My thanks to Brian McGarrigle for this information.

-Although inspectors retained the kepi-style cap until after the Great War, in late 1905 or early 1906, the jackets were altered to a less elaborate though very similar design, but without the Inspector on the lapels.
-The large oval cap badge was also replaced, by a brass/gilt wreath badge containing a staff number (see below for an example).
-These continued to be used right through into the Greater Glasgow Passenger Transport Executive era.
+Although inspectors retained the kepi-style caps until after the Great War, in late 1905 or early 1906, the jackets were altered to a less elaborate though very similar design, but without the grade on the lapels.
+The large oval cap badge was replaced by a brass/gilt wreath badge containing a staff number (see below for an example).
+These continued to be used right through into the Greater Glasgow Passenger Transport Executive era, i.e., well after the demise of the tramway.
 Depot inspectors were issued with an identical pattern cap badge, initially in nickel but later in chrome.
-The 'frock-style' coats were replaced in 1937 by a single-breasted design with four pockets and epaulettes, embellished with black braid; there were two variants, a heavy jacket for winter wear and a light jacket for summer wear.
+The frock-style coats were replaced in 1937 by a single-breasted design with four pockets and epaulettes, embellished with black braid; there were two variants, a heavy jacket for winter wear and a light jacket for summer wear.
 The jackets were complemented by plain overcoats with black braid.

 The Chief Inspector wore a single-breasted tunic with hidden buttons (or more likely a hook and eye affair) and braided epaulettes, which if anything was even more elaborate than those issued to the inspectors (see below).
-He also wore an elaborate kepi-style cap, but with a simple Glasgow coat of arms cap badge, probably brass.
+He also wore an elaborate kepi-style cap, but with a simple municipal-device cap badge, probably brass.

 During the Great War, and in common with many other tramway operators, the GCT employed significant numbers of female staff, predominantly as conductresses.
-The first two conductresses were GCT office staff and were issued with a blue skirt, single-breasted green tunic, and a peaked cap, both of which had gold piping.
-The regular conductress recruits were only issued with a jacket and cap (often a male cap as the manufacturer could not keep up the supply of gold trim caps).
-By August 1915, a uniform skirt was issued featuring the Black Watch tartan, and the cap was replaced by a green, straw, wide-brim bonnet, again later changed to a soft peaked cap.
-The standard cap badge was used on all hats.
+The first two conductresses were GCT office staff and were issued with a blue skirt, a single-breasted green tunic with four pockets (with button closures), and stand-up collars; both the jacket cuffs and the collars had gold piping embellishments.
+Headgear took the form of a tensioned-crown peaked cap, which unlike the male equivalent, had two lines of gold piping around the circumference.
+The regular conductress recruits were only issued with a jacket and a cap (often a male cap as the manufacturer could not keep up the supply of gold trim caps).
+These early uniform jackets bore plain buttons rather than the usual GCT titled pattern.
+By August 1915, a uniform skirt was issued featuring the Black Watch tartan, and the tensioned-crown peaked caps was superseded by adark-green, wide-brim straw bonnets.
+At some point baggy peaked caps known as motor caps were issued, possibly as winter wear, the bonnets being reserved for summer use.
+The standard cap badge was used on all the hats.

 During World War II, conductresses were once again recruited; they were provided with long, double-breasted, lancer-style top coats bearing four pairs of buttons and piped lapels.
 It is unclear whether a uniform jacket was worn underneath.
 The long-peaked, military-style field caps bore a small chrome and green enamel cap badge that was only issued to female staff.
-Another style of hat, akin to a military side cap (brimless) was also worn, though whether this was introduced during or after the Second World War is unknown.
+Photographs taken after the war show tram conductresses wearing double-breasted topcoats with lapels, along with a style of hat akin to those worn by air stewardesses of the period; the cap bore the standard green enamel cap badge.

 I am indebted to Brain McGarrigle, the late Brian Longworth, and the late Kenny Delman for much of the above information.